Introducing Power Supplies

 - Can I use the same power supply to drive my temperature and laser controllers?

-Yes, as long as the voltage selected meets the needs of the load and is within the Safe Operating Area (SOA) of the controller.
+Yes, as long as the voltage selected meets the needs of the load and is within the Safe Operating Area (SOA) of the controller, and the laser, thermoelectric, and temperature sensor are not electrically tied through ground.

 For more information on SOA, see Application Note AN-LDTC01: The Principle of the Safe Operating Area.